 Motivated by the fact that their submission date was on Mother’s Day I chose to work motherhood into the story.
 By deciding to post it at HubPages I freed myself to widen it a little beyond the contest's word count.
 If you read fast you just might get through it in 3 minutes anyway!

 Be warned, however.
 While love and sacrifice are major concepts behind the holiday this is not the usual kind of butterflies and roses Mother’s Day story we typically like to read.
-Deciding Factors is being posted the day after the 2013 holiday for that reason.
+Deciding Factors is being posted the day after the holiday for that reason.

 Casual chats were uncommon.
 Serious conversation in public places was unheard of, and always well hushed privately.
 Even before becoming confined most had learned that a look, a nod, or a flick of the wrist read right meant knowing where to turn, when to stop, or when to disappear.

 Pitched, uncertain voices nearby broke through her intent thoughts to unexpectedly grip her attention.
-Their quiet yet frantic tones reached her ears, curiously distracting her just as she was about to widen her search.
+Their quiet yet frantic tones reached her ears, curiously distracting her just as she was about to widen her range of search.

 Now 19 and 21, Arabella and Belinda’s gasping eyes had gone down quickly when she shook her head ever so slightly, warning them to be careful.
 Her staunch composure helped the girls collect their thoughts and gave them needed courage.

 Young people had to learn how to live in such times at an early age.
-They knew what to do.
+These knew what to do.
 They would be okay.
 Silently, and too quickly, they were gone leaving Violet dizzy with a heaving grief in the big room's heavy air.

 A strange ache formed in her throat.
-Growing up safe from fear of the storm her parents saw coming, she saw their love and care through eyes of the kind love that is often replaced with emotion.
+Growing up safe from fear of the storm her parents saw coming, she saw their care through eyes of the kind love that is often replaced with emotion.

-The smell of her mother’s peonies wafted through the memory of how they systematically taught their children to be wary and to take care of themselves so they could care for others.
+The smell of her mother’s peonies wafted through the memory of how they systematically taught their children to be wary and take care of themselves so they could care for others.
 Her father and mother told their children to teach their children.

 What Does the Future Hold?

 This story reflects the heart of loving mothers throughout the ages.
 Some modern day fears that our own culture breeds also rang in my thoughts as the piece evolved.
-When I began it I was already considering what the future could look like for soon-to-be adults if we do not heed Truth and say no to all that feeds fear.
+When I began I was already considering what the future could look like if we do not heed Truth and say no to all that feeds fear.
 Thanks much for taking a look at this short story post.